Daphne-Herve/RegisterFormAngular/README.md

 # MyFirstApp

-## Skills improvement in controls and validation for Register Driven Template Forms.
+#### Skills improvement in controls and validation for Register Driven Template Forms.

-Test Errors property like required, minlength....
+Test Errors properties like "required", "minlength"....